scala/make-release-notes/hand-written.md

 ### Binary Compatibility

-Since Sala 2.11, minor releases of Scala are binary compatible.
+Since Scala 2.11, minor releases of Scala are binary compatible.
 Scala 2.12 continues this tradition: every 2.12.x release will be binary compatible with 2.12.0.
 Note that milestone releases and release candidates are **not** binary compatible with any other release.